techsavvyash/vync/QUICK_START.md

 # Quick Start Guide

-Get up and running with Obsidian Sync in under 10 minutes.
+Get up and running with Vync in under 10 minutes.

 ## Prerequisites